-A summary of key results from the 2010Model are presented in Table 16.12.
-The coefficient of variation or CV (reflecting uncertainty) about the 2010 biomass estimate is 19% and the CVs on the strength of the 1999 and 2001 year classes at age 1 are 19 and 22%, respectively (Table 16.12).
-Overall estimated recruitment variability for BSAI Atka mackerel is high (0.639).
+A summary of key results from the 2011 Model are presented in Table 17.9.
+The coefficient of variation or CV (reflecting uncertainty) about the 2011 biomass estimate is 19% and the CVs on the strength of the 1999 and 2001 year classes at age 1 are 18 and 22%, respectively (Table 17.9).
+Overall estimated recruitment variability for BSAI Atka mackerel is high (0.62).
 Sample size values were calculated for the fishery data and fixed at 50 for the bottom trawl survey data.
-The model estimated an average fishery effective sample size (N) of 124 and average survey effective N of 51, which compares well with the fixed value.
-The overall residual mean square error (RMSE) for the survey is estimated at 0.208 (Table 16.12).
+The model estimated an average fishery effective sample size (N) of 129 and average survey effective N of 54, which compares well with the fixed value.
+The overall residual mean square error (RMSE) for the survey is estimated at 0.25 (Table 17.9).
 The RMSE is in line with estimates of sampling-error CVs for the survey which range from 14-40% and average 26% over the time series.
 The sampling-error variances should be considered as minimal estimates.
 Other sources of uncertainty (e.g., due to spatial variability and environmental conditions) can inflate the uncertainty associated with survey biomass estimates.

-Figure 16.18 compares the observed and estimated survey biomass abundance values for the Bering Sea/Aleutian Islands.
+Figure 17.15 compares the observed and estimated survey biomass abundance values for the Bering Sea/Aleutian Islands and the two models that were evaluated this year.
 The large decrease in biomass indicated by the 1994 and 1997 surveys followed by the large increases in biomass from the 2000 and 2002 surveys appear to be consistent with recruitment patterns.
-However, the large increase observed in the 2004 survey could not be fit.
+However, the large increase observed in the 2004 survey fit poorly in both models.
 In the 2004 survey, an unusually high biomass (270,000 t) was estimated for the southern Bering Sea area.
 This value represented 30% of the entire 2004 BSAI survey biomass estimate.
 The 2006 survey indicates a downward trend which is consistent with the population age composition at the time.
 The most recent 2010 survey biomass estimate indicates a large increase that was not predicted by the assessment model.
 The 2010 survey biomass estimate for the southern Bering Sea was also unusually high (102,800 t) and represented a 735% increase over the 2006 southern Bering Sea estimate.
-We note that the model's predicted survey biomass trend is very conservative relative to the recent (2000, 2002, 2004, 2006, and 2010) observed bottom trawl survey biomass values (Figure 16.18).
+We note that the model's predicted survey biomass trend is very conservative relative to the recent (2000, 2002, 2004, 2006, and 2010) observed bottom trawl survey biomass values (survey catchability is greater than 1).

-The fits to the survey and fishery age compositions for the 2010 Model are depicted in Figures 16.19 and 16.20, respectively.
+The fits to the survey and fishery age compositions for Model 1 are depicted in Figures 17.16 and 17.17, respectively.
 The model fits the fishery age composition data well particularly after 1995, and the survey age composition data less so.
 This reflects the fact that the sample sizes for age and length composition data are higher for the fishery in some years than the survey.
 These figures also highlight the patterns in changing age compositions over time.
 Note that the older age groups in the fishery age data are largely absent until around 1985 when the 1977 year class appears.
-We also note that the 2009 fishery observed slightly greater numbers than expected of 3-year olds of the 2006 year class, and significantly fewer numbers than expected of the 4, 5, and 6-year olds of the 2005, 2004, and 2003 year classes (Figure 16.20).
-Recent fishery age composition fits may indicate the need for another change-point for the recent (2000-2009) selectivity block.
+Recent fishery age composition fits may indicate the need for another change-point for the recent (2000-2010) selectivity block.

-16.7 Projections and harvest alternatives
+Projections and harvest alternatives

-16.7.1 Amendment 56 Reference Points
+Amendment 56 Reference Points